John Lloyd Wharton: Political career

+From 1871 to 1906 he was chairman of the Durham Quarter Sessions.
+He also served as the first chairman of Durham County Council when it was established in 1889.

 Personal life

 Wharton married Susan Frances Duncombe Shafto on 20 January 1870 but she died in 1872.
 The couple had a daughter Mary Dorothea in 1870.
 In 1894 she married Charles Waring Darwin; she had three sons including Charles John Wharton Darwin.

 He served as the first president of the Durham Amateur Rowing Club, from 1860 to 1894.